-The environment will be one of the biggest challenges facing IM World Championship competitors, and in order to perform at your best it’s important to keep a close watch on your hydration status and core temperature.
+The environment is always one of the biggest challenges facing Ironman competitors, and in order to perform at your best it’s important to keep a close watch on your hydration status and core temperature.
 In hot environments you lose fluids more quickly, both through respiration and perspiration.
 Keep in mind that sweat evaporates very quickly; athletes from humid environments – who are accustomed to soaked clothes and sweat that’s clearly visible on their skin – often underestimate how much fluid they’re losing.

 If you start experiencing symptoms of a hydration crisis during your race, remember that you can bring yourself back from the brink and still finish strong.
 Here are some guidelines for getting back on track quickly:

 1. Separate your nutrition and hydration sources: Prioritize fluids and electrolytes over calories, especially because many athletes experience greater nausea when consuming calories in a dehydrated, overheated state.
 Choose an electrolyte drink or a combination of water and electrolyte tablets.
 You’re still going to need energy, but get the fluids and electrolytes in first, give them 5-10 minutes to get into the system before introducing calories.

 2. Slow down and get wet: I know it’s Ironman, but your choices are slow down for 5-10 minutes now or slow down – or stop altogether – later.
 If you continue at your current intensity level, your core temperature will continue to rise while the fluids you’re consuming are still making their way to the source of the problem.
 Dump water over your head and body to assist with evaporative cooling, and reduce your pace on the bike or run by 10%.